HsiangHung/Machine_Learning_Note/ML_application/Search Engine/README.md

 ## LTR Models

 The LTR models can be categorized as Pointwise, Pairwise and Listwise.

+In RankNet, LambdaRank and LambdaMART, ranking is transformed into a pairwise classification or regression problem.

 ### A. RankNet